erinfox/browser-pop/README.md

-After any code changes, remember to refresh the extenation [here](chrome://extensions/)
+After any code changes, remember to refresh the extension at chrome://extensions/ before trying it out again.